Monday, April 14, 2025

 I like Bernardo Kastrup's theorizing OK, but his lazy usage of such terms as 'the screen of perception' which is identical to the bizarre notion of interiority for subatomic particles from Federico Faggin, whose thinking is in affine relation to Kastrup's, reveals almost everything that's flawed with analytical idealism.

-In a way, my complaint is that they've replace one monism - that it's all material and discoverable - with another - that it's all mind.
+In a way, my complaint is that they've replaced one monism - that it's all material and discoverable - with another - that it's all mind.
 By disposition and a little training I'm more of a yin/yang cosmologist which is, by far, not the same thing as a mind/body dualist.
 Thank God, we've gotten beyond that particular silliness, apologies Descartes.
 Dualism is timeless, while yin/yang is always in motion.

 Almost by definition those within the thrall of analytical idealism are also blind to the dangers of digital reality-replacement trends.
 They don't seem to mind or care that digital reality is, I'd say by definition, cut off from lived reality.
 Which means that they have a very flawed notion about what it is in which mind consists.
 Mind without body is as absurd as mind apart from body.
 Digital attempts this, and our totalized destruction entails.
 This is not as complicated as we make it.